Heroes new logo

 • Children aged 8 to 12 years spend 4 to 9 hours of daily screen time.

-• Children’s daily screen time increased up to more than 7 hours during the pandemic.
+• Children’s daily screen time increased to more than 7 hours during the pandemic.

 • The pandemic also saw an increase in the number of children who spend 4 hours or more of daily screen time.